Changes in our skin as we age are inevitable, including loss of moisture, changes in…

 5. Cocktails

 Ah, cocktails.
-No matter what anyone says, we’re certain that there’s not an alcohol drinker in the world who doesn’t appreciate the flare of a garnish and a tiny umbrella… unfortunately, they’re not as fun for your skin.
+No matter what anyone says, we’re certain that there’s not an alcohol drinker in the world who doesn’t appreciate the flair of a garnish and a tiny umbrella… unfortunately, they’re not as fun for your skin.

 Most cocktails tend to be made with spirits, so their alcohol content can vary depending on your order (and bartender).
 However, the mixers in alcohol are often fruity, sweet and terrible for our skin.
 Clear complexions and cocktails simply don’t mix.

 That sugar content can quickly lead to inflammation and cell damage, which contributes to acne, dull skin and a sallow appearance.
-And if you’re a fan of a margarita, remember that sugar and slate combined are doing your skin no favours.
+And if you’re a fan of a margarita, remember that sugar and salt combined are doing your skin no favours.

 What else can I do?